JoaoOliveira0117/event-reservation-system/README.md

 ## Project PHP version: 8.2
 ## Laravel version: 11

-## Before starting the application, make sure you have the database docker container built and running.
+## Before starting the application, make sure you have run composer and have the database docker container built and running.

 ```
 docker-compose up --build